Lecrapouille/TimedPetriNetEditor/README.md

 common key and mouse bindings for the GUI and common usage of the Julia API for (max,+) ...

-Why develop another Petri editor?
+Why developing another Petri editor?
 Because:
-- There is no Petri editor with (max,+) on GitHub.
-- This project is a continuation of [ScicosLab](http://www.scicoslab.org/)'s (max,+) toolbox that my father developed at INRIA and which is no longer developed.
+- This project has started as a continuation of [ScicosLab](http://www.scicoslab.org/)'s (max,+) toolbox that my father developed at INRIA and which is no longer developed.
+There are no Petri editors with (max,+) on GitHub.
+Currently, there is no Petri net editors available for Julia.
-- Many Petri net editors in GitHub are no longer maintained (> 7 years) or that I cannot personally compile or use (Windows system, Visual Studio compiler, C#, Java ..) or the code is too complex to add my own extensions.
+- Many Petri net editors in GitHub are no longer maintained (> 7 years) or that I cannot personally compile or use (Windows system, Visual Studio compiler, C#, Java ..) or the code is too complex (no comments) to add my own extensions.
-- Currently, there is no Petri net editors available for Julia.

 I tried to make the code as simple as possible with many comments.
 Do not hesitate to ask if something is not easily understandable.